ElecGeek/HealthMeter/README.md

-The project reads one or more binary files to generate:
+The project process:
+* the parsing of the arguments to get the files names
+  * if no file-name is provided at all, the default one is used
+  * if at least one is provided, it or they are processed
+* the reading of these binary files in the same order
 * some statistics sent to the standard output.
   * the record number
   * some data in debug mode only